 Return on investment is a key financial measure of profitability used to measure the profitability of an investment or to compare investments.
 ROI is a basic ratio of the gain from the investment with respect to the cost, expressed as a percentage.
-While it is not the only metric used to evaluate a real estate investment, it is an important one
+While it is not the only metric used to evaluate a real estate investment (more on that later), it is an important one.

 ROI % = (Net return on investment) / (cost of investment) X 100